wubigo/wubigo.github.io/back/content/post/2016-02-03-k8s-local-development-setup/index.md

 +++
-title = "k8s local development setup"
+title = "K8S local development setup"
-subtitle = "k8s local development setup"
+subtitle = "K8S local development setup"
 summary = "Setup a local development environment with kubeadm" date = 2016-02-03T11:38:27+08:00 draft = false

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Paas", "k8s"]
+tags = ["PAAS", "K8S"]
 categories = ["IT"]

 # Featured image